DOCUMENT CLASSIFICATION: TECHNICAL SPECIFICATION

 What agentic SEO tools are available?

 Agentic SEO tooling is early.
-Traditional SEO platforms — Ahrefs, SEMrush, Screaming Frog — were built for human-facing ranking signals and do not measure llms.txt compliance, cryptographic identity, or structured data completeness as autonomous agents require.
+Traditional SEO platforms (Ahrefs, SEMrush, Screaming Frog) target human-facing ranking signals and do not measure llms.txt compliance, cryptographic identity, or structured data completeness as autonomous agents require.
 The SOVP Validator Audit is the only deterministic, certified agentic SEO audit currently available: 90+ binary parameters, signed Ed25519 certificate valid 90 days, reproducible results.
 Google Lighthouse's agentic browsing category (introduced at Google I/O 2026) provides a surface-level WebMCP and llms.txt check but does not cover cryptographic identity or knowledge graph readiness.